 - (i) The "Kyocera Code of Conduct" was established in June 2000. - (ii) The "Risk Management Division" was established in September 2000 in order to create a thorough system to ensure compliance with laws and regulations and internal rules. - (iii) The "Kyocera Management Committee," which was renamed the "Kyocera Group Management Committee" in August 2002, was established in January 2001. - (iv) The "Kyocera Disclosure Committee" was established in April 2003. - (v) The "Employee Consultation Corners" was established in April 2003 as a function of the whistleblower reporting system. - (vi) The Executive Officer System was introduced in June 2003 to improve management efficiency. - (vii) The "Global Audit Division," which was reorganized by the merger of "Risk Management Division" and renamed the "Corporate Global Audit Division" later in April 2010, was established in May 2005 to undertake internal audits, and it regularly conducts audits of Kyocera's businesses, and reports the results of such audits to the Directors and Audit & Supervisory Board Members of Kyocera Corporation. - (viii) The "Kyocera Group Philosophy Committee" was established in May 2013. - (ix) The functions of risk management were transferred from the Corporate Global Audit Division to the Corporate General Affairs Group (currently Corporate General Affairs Human Resources Group).
-The "Risk Management Department" was established within the Group in January 2014 in order to restructure the risk management system. - (x) The "Kyocera Group Basic Policy for Risk Management" was established in June 2016. - (xi) The "Global Compliance Division" was established in October 2018. - (xii) The "Nomination and Remuneration Committee," a majority of whose members are Outside Directors, was established in December 2018. - (xiii) The Risk Management Department was integrated into the Global Compliance Division in April 2020, and risk management functions were transferred to the Global Compliance Division. - (xiv) Third-party consultation service (law firm) was added to the "Employee Consultation Corners" in December 2021.
+The "Risk Management Department" was established within the Group in January 2014 in order to restructure the risk management system. - (x) The "Kyocera Group Basic Policy for Risk Management" was established in June 2016. - (xi) The "Global Compliance Division" was established in October 2018. - (xii) The "Nomination and Remuneration Committee," a majority of whose members are Outside Directors, was established in December 2018. - (xiii) The "Kyocera Compliance Statement" was established in January 2020. - (xiv) The Risk Management Department was integrated into the Global Compliance Division in April 2020, and risk management functions were transferred to the Global Compliance Division. - (xv) The third-party consultation service (law firm) was added to the "Employee Consultation Corners" in December 2021. - (xvi) The "Risk Management Committee" was reorganized in June 2022. - (Note) The "Risk Management Division" was established under the direct control of Headquarters to deal with the diversifying risks, and the risk management functions were transferred to the "Risk Management Division" from the "Global Compliance Division" in April 2023.